eclipse-kuksa/kuksa.val.services/mock_service/doc/pydoc/mocking-dsl.md

 def create_set_action(value: Any) -> SetAction
 ```

 Create a SetAction with dynamic value resolution.
+See `__resolve_value`
+for documentation of value resolution.

 **Arguments**: